marwan-abdellah/Buildyard/README.md

 ## Configuration

+Configurations are grouped in a per-organisation config.<org> folder, for example for Eyescale projects: https://github.com/Eyescale/config.
+Simply check out these repositories into the Buildyard directory.

 The ExternalProject CMake module is the foundation for a simplified per-project configuration file.
-Each project has a config/name.cmake configuration file, which contains the following variables:
+Each project has a config*/name.cmake configuration file, which contains the following variables:

 * NAME\_VERSION: the required version of the project